munozarturo/wreqs/readme.md

 ## Logging Configuration

 The `wreqs` module provides flexible logging capabilities to help you track and debug your HTTP requests.
-By default, the module uses a built-in logger, but you have several options to customize the logging behavior to suit your needs.
+You can configure logging at the module level, which will apply to all subsequent uses of `wrapped_request`.

 ### Default Logging

-Out of the box, `wreqs` uses a default logger with minimal configuration.
-If you don't need any special logging setup, you can use the module as is:
+Out of the box, `wreqs` uses a default logger with minimal configuration:

 ```python
 import wreqs